f4ruq/sc-ecommerce-flask-backend/README.md

 # SC E-commerce Flask Backend

-A Flask-based integration project running on Google Cloud Run.
+A Flask-based integration project running on Google Cloud.

 This project features a backend service that retrieves orders from WooCommerce and sends automated notifications to customers via the WhatsApp Cloud API.